Thdegraaff/migration_gravity/README.md

 # migration_gravity

-Code, data, presentation and paper for a within migration study in the Netherlands using a mixed effects multilevel model.
+Code, data, presentation and paper for a domestic regional migration study in the Netherlands using a mixed effects multilevel model.
 The preliminary abstract of the paper is as follows:

 ## Housing market and migration revisited: a Bayesian multilevel gravity model for Dutch regions